hughperkins/coriander/README.md

 ## How it works

-We need to handle host-side code, which means, convert the cuda kernel launch code into opencl kernel launch code.
-This is under feasibility study.
-And we need to convert the device-side code from cuda IR into OpenCL, to feed to any OpenCL device driver.
+Host-side, we need convert the cuda kernel launch code into opencl kernel launch code.
+Device-side, we need to convert the CUDA kernels into OpenCL kernels.

 The way these works is: